Photos of Tall Ships and other related articles by photographer Richard Sibley

 I’m a freelance photographer inspired by traditional sail.

-The images on this site represent my activities over the last 12 years, photographing Tall Ship racing in European waters and more recently crewing as a volunteer deckhand on the Swedish East Indiaman ‘Gotheborg’.
+The images on this site represent my activities over the last 12 years, photographing Tall Ship racing in European waters and more recently crewing as a deckhand on the Swedish East Indiaman ‘Gotheborg’ and the Dutch Clipper Brig Morgenster.
 The photographs of the figurehead carving in the Category “The Lost Art of the Ships Carver”were all taken at the workshop of Andy Peters, Maritima Woodcarving.

 Magnum Photos 2016